microsoft/confidential-sidecar-containers/examples/skr/aci/README.md

 Deploying a confidential container group requires generating a security policy that restricts what containers can run within the container group.
 To generate security policies, install the Azure `confcom` CLI extension by following the instructions [here](https://github.com/Azure/azure-cli-extensions/tree/main/src/confcom/azext_confcom#microsoft-azure-cli-confcom-extension-examples).

 The ARM template can be used directly to generate a security policy.
 The following command generates a security policy and automatically injects it into the template.
 Make sure `--debug-mode` option is included so that the generated policy allows shelling into container to see the released key in this example.
-NOTE: the current image used in the ARM template is built upon commit id a82b530.

-The ARM template can be used directly to generate a security policy.
-The following command generates a security policy and automatically injects it into the template.
-Make sure `--debug-mode` option is included so that the generated policy allows shelling into container to see the released key in this example.
-NOTE: the current image used in the ARM template is built upon commit id a82b530.

 ```shell
 az confcom acipolicygen -a aci-skr-arm-template.json --debug-mode